 State University Grant (SUG)

 The State University Grant is funded by the State of California to assist students whose ability to attend post-secondary institutions is jeopardized due to financial constraints.
 The award covers up to the amount of the State Tuition Fee.
 Students must be residents of California, demonstrate financial need, and be assessed state tuition fees to be eligible for this award.

 Travel Funds for Students

 Applications must be submitted no less than 3 weeks prior to the proposed date of departure (late applications will not be accepted).
 If you are traveling to present your own academic research, you can request reimbursement for transportation and conference/registration fees.
 If you are attending a conference for your own academic enrichment and not presenting research, you can request reimbursement for conference/registration fees only.
 Please visit BeachSync to submit form.

-The HOGAR Travel Fellowship provides up to $1,000 to post-baccalaureate students enrolled in a CSULB master's, doctoral, credential, or graduate certificate program who are presenting at an academic conference.
-Funding is available for all students (including international, undocumented, and DACA students); status only affects the source of funds.
+The Graduate Travel Fellowship provides up to $1,000 to post-baccalaureate students enrolled in a CSULB master's, doctoral, credential, or graduate certificate program who are presenting at an academic conference.
+Funding is available for all students (including international, undocumented, and DACA students).

 Student Life and Development Travel Grant

 The grant can be used to reimburse CSULB students for conference registration fees, transportation, lodging and memberships if required to present, co-present, compete and/or conduct a poster presentation.
 Students presenting and co-presenting are eligible to receive up to $400.00.
 Students conducting poster presentations or participating in competitions are eligible to receive up to $300.00